 - It's more secure.
 In particular, it significantly reduces your risk of being exposed to a man-in-the-middle attack.

-- Users correctly feel more comfortable sharing their payment information on pages visibly served over SSL.
-Your conversion rate is likely to be higher if your pages are served over SSL too.
+- Users correctly feel more comfortable sharing their payment information on pages visibly served over HTTPS.
+Your conversion rate is likely to be higher if your pages are served over SSL/TLS, too.

-Setting up SSL takes about half an hour, though it might take longer if it's your first time doing it.
+Setting up SSL/TLS takes about half an hour, though it might take longer if it's your first time doing it.
 It typically costs between $10 and $500 depending on the certificate provider and type of certificate.
-Conceptually, the process is very straightforward—buy a certificate and configure your web-server to use it — but the details tend to be somewhat complex.
+Conceptually, the process is very straightforward—buy a certificate and configure your web server to use it, but the details tend to be somewhat complex.

-- You should buy an SSL certificate from a good certificate provider.
+- You should buy an SSL/TLS certificate from a good certificate provider.
 We recommend DigiCert—their certificates have very wide acceptance (and in particular should work well on mobile browsers, where many other certificate providers fall short).
 NameCheap is another good option.
-They have slightly lower acceptance but their basic certificates cost $10 to $20.
+Their certificates have slightly lower acceptance rates, but their basic certificates cost only $10 to $20.

-- Unless you're frequently setting up SSL, it's pretty much impossible to remember all the steps and configuration directives involved.
+- Unless you're frequently setting up SSL/TLS, it's pretty much impossible to remember all the steps and configuration directives involved.
 We recommend following the DigiCert or Slicehost guides.

-- If you have any questions at any stage of the process, feel free to get in touch — we're very happy to help.
+- If you have any questions at any stage of the process, your server administrator or hosting company should be able to assist.

-What if I don't want to set up SSL yet?
+What if I don't want to set up SSL/TLS yet?

-- If you want to go into production before setting up SSL, you could consider hosting your site with a provider that gives you a secure subdomain.
+- To test live transactions without your own SSL/TLS certificate, you could host your site with a provider that provides a secure subdomain.
 For example, Heroku allows you to host at https://yourapp.heroku.com.

-- All of our official libraries connect to Stripe's servers over SSL and verify SSL certificates on each connection.
+- All of our official libraries connect to Stripe's servers over TLS and verify TLS certificates on each connection.

-- Your Stripe Dashboard is always served over SSL.
+- Your Dashboard is always served over TLS.